 Academic researcher, developing and evaluating sustainable solutions in logistics.

-My position is Senior Research Fellow in Freight, Logistics and Sustainable Distribution at the University of Westminster, member of the logistics research team, part of the group "Global Itineraries", at the Dept. for Planning and Transport, since 2007.
-My research areas include freight transport, logistics, and supply chain, and my activities are focusing on developing and evaluating sustainable solutions in UK, Europe and worldwide.
+My current position is Senior Research Fellow in Freight, Logistics and Sustainable Distribution at the University of Westminster, since 2007.
+My research areas include freight transport, logistics, and supply chain.

-From 2006 to 2007, my position was Researcher at The French National Institute for Transport and Safety Research INRETS in Paris, France, working on freight transport policies and supply chain surveys.
+From 2006 to 2007, my position was Researcher at The French National Institute for Transport and Safety Research INRETS (now IFSTTAR) in Paris, France, working on freight transport policies and supply chain surveys.

 From 1998 to 2005, my employer was the Max-Planck-Institute for Meteorology and German Advisory Council on Global Change in Hamburg, Germany.
 As referent of the Chairman, reporting to the Minister of Environment and the Minister of Research, my main tasks were to be working and advising on environmental impact assessment, energy use, freight transport, sustainable policies and urban planning.

-My PhD was on sustainable cities in Europe, and was completed at the University of Hamburg, Germany, in 1999.
+My PhD was on how to overcome barriers to sustainable development in cities in Europe, and was completed at the University of Hamburg, Germany, in 1999.
 From 1992 to 1995, my employer was a Consultancy on Environmental Planning in Hamburg, Germany, where my task was scientific assistant.
 My diploma was achieved in 1994 at the University of Hamburg, as a 'Diplom Geograph', which is an equivalent to a MSc in Geography.